milvus-io/milvus/README.md

 [![CodeFactor Grade](https://www.codefactor.io/repository/github/milvus-io/milvus/badge)](https://www.codefactor.io/repository/github/milvus-io/milvus)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/c4bb2ccfb51b47f99e43bfd1705edd95)](https://app.codacy.com/gh/milvus-io/milvus?utm_source=github.com&utm_medium=referral&utm_content=milvus-io/milvus&utm_campaign=Badge_Grade_Dashboard)

+# Welcome to the world of Milvus

 ## What is Milvus

-As an open source vector similarity search engine, Milvus is easy-to-use, highly reliable, scalable, robust, and blazing fast.
-Adopted by over 100 organizations and institutions worldwide, Milvus empowers applications in a variety of fields, including image processing, computer vision, natural language processing, voice recognition, recommender systems, drug discovery, and more.
+Milvus is an embeddings similarity search engine that is highly flexible, reliable, and blazing fast.
+It supports adding, deleting, updating, and near-real-time search of embeddings on a scale of trillion bytes.
+By encapsulating multiple widely adopted index libraries, such as Faiss, NMSLIB, and Annoy, it provides a comprehensive set of intuitive APIs, allowing you to choose index types based on your scenario.
+By supporting the filtering of scalar data, Milvus takes the recall rate even higher and adds more flexibility to your search.

-The following is Milvus architecture:
+The Milvus architecture is as follows:

 ![arch](https://github.com/milvus-io/docs/blob/master/v0.9.1/assets/milvus_arch.png)

-For more detailed introduction of Milvus and its architecture, see [Milvus overview](https://www.milvus.io/docs/overview.md).
-See Milvus [release notes](https://www.milvus.io/docs/release_notes.md) to keep up-to-date with its releases and updates.
+For a more detailed introduction of Milvus and its architecture, see [Milvus overview](https://www.milvus.io/docs/overview.md).
+To keep up-to-date with its releases and updates, see Milvus [release notes](https://www.milvus.io/docs/release_notes.md).

-Milvus is an incubation-stage project at [LF AI & Data Foundation](https://lfaidata.foundation/).
+Milvus was released under the Apache 2.0 License and officially open sourced in October 2019.
+It is an incubation-stage project at [LF AI & Data Foundation](https://lfaidata.foundation/).
+The source code of Milvus is hosted on [GitHub](https://github.com/milvus-io/milvus).

 ## Get started

 ### Install Milvus

-See [Milvus install guide](https://www.milvus.io/docs/install_milvus.md) to install Milvus using Docker.
-To install Milvus from source code, see [build from source](INSTALL.md).
+- To install Milvus using Docker, see [Milvus install guide](https://www.milvus.io/docs/install_milvus.md)
+- To install Milvus from source code, see [build from source](INSTALL.md).

 ### Try example programs

-Try an example program with Milvus using [Python](https://www.milvus.io/docs/example_code.md), [Java](https://github.com/milvus-io/milvus-sdk-java/tree/master/examples), [Go](https://github.com/milvus-io/milvus-sdk-go/tree/master/examples), or [C++ example code](https://github.com/milvus-io/milvus/tree/master/sdk/examples).
+You can use [Python](https://www.milvus.io/docs/example_code.md), [Java](https://github.com/milvus-io/milvus-sdk-java/tree/master/examples), [Go](https://github.com/milvus-io/milvus-sdk-go/tree/master/examples), or [C++](https://github.com/milvus-io/milvus/tree/master/sdk/examples) example code to try a Milvus example program.

 ## Supported clients